iGoodie/iGoodie/README.md

   * :star: [LokiJS](https://github.com/techfort/LokiJS) - In-memory database implementation
   * :cyclone: [Sequelize](https://sequelize.org/) - An abstracted ORM library, works with most of the SQL DBMS'
   * :cyclone: [Redis](https://redis.io/) - In-memory data store, generally comes in handy when I need to cache stuff
+  * :cyclone: [Firebase](https://firebase.google.com/) - An app development platform, which I generally use when I need a quick diff pubsub database solution
   * :cyclone: [RabbitMQ](https://www.rabbitmq.com/) - Message queueing tool, which I mostly use as an IPC barebone
   * :cyclone: [Handlebars.js](https://handlebarsjs.com/) - A template render engine, which comes in handy when storing mail templates as an artifact
   * :cyclone: [Express](https://expressjs.com/) - A barebones of a HTTP/S backend framework